 When Jesus sent out His disciples for learning and service, He instructed them to enter a local home, greet the family, and accept their invitation to stay and eat with them (Luke 10:5-7).
 Our temptation in setting out to do good is to do it in a way that distances us from “the other” and leaves us above the fray.
 But right action, as Parker Palmer has reminded us, “can be only an immersion of ourselves in reality, an immersion that involves us in relationship...to gain intimate understanding of what the other requires.”

 This is why students live and learn in direct relationship to the immediate community during the L.A.
 Term.
-Enjoying hospitality (food and lodging) from strangers gives them an insider’s look at a way of life that is so like their own in some ways, but very different in others.
+Enjoying hospitality (food and lodging) from residents gives them an insider’s look at a way of life that is so like their own in some ways, but very different in others.
 The moment they accept the invitation to a home, they also accept the responsibility to participate in the family’s relationships and routines, and to depend on them for their learning and living.
 It marks the beginning of a complex interaction, a challenge to their cultural habits, and an unparalleled opportunity for friendship.

 Successful learning experiences require faculty, students, and others to interrelate easily.
 The L.A.
 Term uses a flexible structure supporting the process of making connections, building relationships, constructing knowledge, and solving problems.
 The limited number of students allows us to optimize student-community interactions; students learn to relate to local families, service providers, faculty mentors, textual materials, community members, and each other as resources for their own learning.
 This encourages students to embrace a more collaborative and active learning style, one in which they function as “learning colleagues” in direct relationship with one another and the community in which they learn.